withTitleLogo

 1. Removal of Existing Pigment Particles

-It prevents melanosomes produced in pigment cells from being transported to the epidermal layer of the skin, thereby inhibiting the formation of new pigmentation.
+This prevents melanosomes produced in pigment cells from being transported to the epidermal layer of the skin, thereby inhibiting the formation of new pigmentation.

-3. Direct Destruction of Melanin within Melanocytes
+3. Direct Melanin Destruction within Melanocytes

 The laser directly breaks down the melanin pigment accumulated within melanocytes, reducing melanin concentration.
 Through this, an overall improvement in skin tone can be expected.

-Laser Toning Effects
+Effects of Laser Toning

 • With customized intensity that can reach ABNOM (Acquired Bilateral Nevus of Ota-like Macules) located deeper than melasma, you can expect improvement in dermal pigmentation.